-Polyurethane foam for chair and sofa cushions comes in a myriad of forms.
-During the production process a manufacturer will adjust the properties of the polyurethane to achieve a desired strength, comfort level and durability.
-This flexibility in form makes polyurethane great for all sorts of uses.
-Because the most common grades are durable, elastic and available in different densities, it's an ideal furniture foam.
+During this hot mold production process a manufacturer will adjust the properties of the polyurethane to achieve a desired strength, comfort level and durability.
+Because the most common grades of this foam are available in different densities, it's a perfect foam for furniture.
 We use this for most couch cushions, chair cushions and bunks.
 These foams stay bouncy and last a long time.